NCAR/DART/models/clm/dart_to_clm.rst

 regimes with influence upon the carbon cycle.
 On the other hand, repartitioning to all snow layers indirectly influences the albedo characteristics of the snowcover as snow variables such as black carbon and dust are concentrated/diluted depending upon the snow layer mass adjustment.
-Repartitioning to the bottom snow layer avoids indirect changes to the snow albedo characteristics when there are multiple snow layers.
+Repartitioning the snow/ice to only the bottom snow layer avoids indirect changes to the snow albedo characteristics because the black carbon and dust of the topmost snow layer (exposed to sun) is conserved.
 This could be important for applications where snow albedo, suface energy balance, and surface temperature are critical.
 However, applying the mass adjustment to the bottom snow layer only, does not maintain the same relative mass distribution and given the proximity to the soil, may provide a more immediate impact on soil moisture conditions.

 Namelist